Frequently Asked Questions

 Who do I call concerning a problem I saw at a pet store?

-The Massachusetts Bureau of Animal Health (“BAH”) licenses pet shops and various additional animal businesses in Massachusetts.
-Complaints about animal health at pet shops may be referred to the BAH.
-Concerns about other aspects of pet stores may be referred to the Mass.
-Consumer Affairs Office or the BAH.
-If the commission of animal cruelty is alleged in regard to a pet shop, the MSPCA Law Enforcement officers are authorized to inspect pet shops that offer animals, birds, fish or reptiles for sale or exhibit within the state of Massachusetts, and allegations may be referred to the MSPCA.
+The Massachusetts Department of Agricultural Resources (MDAR) licenses pet shops and various additional animal businesses in Massachusetts.
+Complaints about animal health at pet shops may be referred to MDAR.
+Concerns about other aspects of pet stores may be referred to the Office of Consumer Affairs Office and Business Regulation, the Attorney General, and/or MDAR.
+If a commission of animal cruelty is alleged in regard to a pet shop, the MSPCA Law Enforcement officers are authorized to inspect pet shops that offer animals, birds, fish or reptiles for sale or exhibit within the state of Massachusetts, and allegations may be referred to the MSPCA.

 How do I become a MSPCA Law Enforcement officer?

-Individuals interested in pursuing a position as an MSPCA officer should send their intent in writing, along with a current resume to:
+Individuals interested in pursuing a position as an MSPCA officer should visit the Careers page on our website.

 What qualifications does the MSPCA look for in a law enforcement officer candidate and what are the requirements for appointment?